pjaudiomv/simple-event-sheets/readme.txt

 SHORTCODE
 - Basic Usage: `[simple_event_sheets]`
-    * Ensure your Google Sheet has the row headers: `date, name, url, event_info, truck_info`.
+    * Ensure your Google Sheet has the row headers: `date, name, url, event_info, day_info`.
 The date should be formatted as mm/dd/yyyy.
 Implement data validation on the date and url rows to prevent errors.
 Note: This plugin also offers built-in data validation.
+    * `event_info`: Additional information about the event, displayed next to the event name.
+    * `day_info`: Additional information about the day of the event, displayed next to the date.
     * Regarding the Google API Key: You'll need an API key with Spreadsheet access.
 The sheet should either be set to "anyone with the link can view" or you should add a service user.
 If you're utilizing server-side event loading, restrict the key by server IP.
 For client-side loading, restrict the key by domain.

 You can use this Google Sheet as a template if wanted, it includes data and url validation to help ensure good data quality. https://docs.google.com/spreadsheets/d/18NnmKKU7P6bFOPEHgyUMWeKQWQJnAfYb5gmn0-fne1E/